 4. The Dark Tide by Alicia Jasinska

-It follows Lina.
+We follow Lina.
 She lives on a small island where the dark tide could cause it to sink.
-So, every year the Witch Queen lures a boy back to her palace and sacrifices him on the full moon.
+The Witch Queen sacrifices a boy to the full moon every year.
 And so keeps the island city from sinking.

 Representation: wlw romance